-The extinction and using the fossils to indicate the extinction
+Extinction and using fossils to indicate the extinction

-The extinction is the continuous decrease without the compensation in the number of a certain species of the living organisms until all the members of the species die out or it is the dying out of all the members of species of the living organisms.
+Extinction is the continuous decrease without compensation in the number of a certain species of the living organisms until all the members of the species die out or it is the dying out of all the members of species of the living organisms.

 The extinction is the end of the organism or of a group of organisms (taxon), normally a species, The moment of the extinction is considered to be the death of the last individual of the species.

 The species is extinct when the last existing member dies, The extinction becomes a certainty when there are no surviving individuals that can reproduce and create a new generation, the species may become functionally extinct when only a handful of the individuals survive.

 Studying the fossil record shows terrestrial life (the wildlife) appeared 570 million years ago, It witnessed ages when the species flourished, and then they suffered from a rapid decrease in the number of its members until they became extinct.